bitrockteam/caravanproject/docs/getting-started-on-azure.rst

 If you would like to try CSI Volumes, you might need to perform some operations as Global administrator.
-These steps are executed via CLI or Azure Portal abd you might need to ask you Azure Administrator to perform them.
+These steps are executed via CLI or Azure Portal and you might need to ask you Azure Administrator to perform them.

 Clone repos